-Sponsors: Sen. Yarbro, Jeff , Rep. Powell, Jason
+Sen, Yarbro, Jeff, Rep, Lamberth, William

-Summary: Creates a civil and criminal action for individuals who are the subject of an intimate digital depiction that is disclosed without the individual's consent under certain circumstances.
+Creates a civil and criminal action for individuals who are the subject of an intimate digital depiction that is disclosed without the individual's consent under certain Summary:

-Amendment House Criminal Justice Subcommittee amendment 1 (005183) authorizes a person who was the subject of an intimate digital depiction that is intentionally disclosed without
+circumstances

-Summary: the consent of the individual, where such disclosure was made by a person who knows that, or recklessly disregards whether, the individual has not consented to such disclosure, to bring a civil action against the person.
-Establishes that an individual may recover, in a civil action: (1) an amount equal to the monetary gain made by the defendant from the creation, development, or disclosure of the intimate digital depiction; (2) the actual damages sustained by the individual as a result of the intimate digital depiction, including damages for emotional distress; or liquidated damages in the amount of \$150,000; (3) punitive damages; and (4) the cost of the action, including reasonable attorney's fees and other lifugation costs reasonably incurred.
-Creates a Class E felony offense to disclose or solicit the disclosure of an intimate digital depiction with the intent to harass, annoy, threaten, alarm, or cause substantial harm to the finances or reputation of the depicted individual; or with actual knowledge that, or reckless disregard for whether, such disclosure or threatened disclosure will cause physical, emotional, reputational, or economic harm to the depicted individual.
-The punishment is enhanced to a Class C felony offense in the case of a violation in which the creation, reproduction, or distribution of the intimate digital depiction of a governmental agency, including the administration of an electon; or (2) facilitate violence.
+Amendment Senate Judiciary Committee amendment 1, House Criminal Justice Subcommittee amendment 1 (005183) authorizes a person who was the subject of an intimate digital depiction that is intentionally disclosed without the consent of the individual, where such disclosure was made by a person who knows that, or recklessly disregards whether, the individual has not consented to such disclosure, to bring a civil action against the person.
+Establishes that an individual may recover, in a civil action: (1) an amount equal to the monetary gain made by the defendant from the creation, development, or disclosure of the intimate digital depiction; (2) the actual damages sustained by the individual as a result of the intimate digital depiction, including damages for emotional distress; or liquidated damages in the amount of \$150,000; (3) punitive damages; and (4) the cost of the action, including reasonable attorney's fees and other litigation costs reasonably incurred.
+Creates a Class E felony offense to disclose or threaten to disclose or solicit the disclosure of an intimate digital depiction with the intent to harass, annoy, threaten, alarm, or cause substantial harm to the finances or reputation of the depicted individual; or with actual knowledge that, or reckless disregard for whether, such disclosure or threatened disclosure will cause physical, emotional, reputational, or economic harm to the depicted individual.
+The punishment is enhanced to a Class C felony offense in the case of a violation in which the creation, reproduction, or distribution of the intimate digital depiction could be reasonably expected to: (1) affect the conduct of any administrative, legislative, or judicial proceeding of a governmental agency, including the administration of an election; or (2) facilitate violence.